skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/kubernetes.rst

 If your tasks use object store mounting or require access to ingress resources, you will need to grant additional permissions as described below.

-Permissions for object store mounting
+Permissions for Object Store Mounting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If your tasks use object store mounting (e.g., S3, GCS, etc.), SkyPilot will need to run a DaemonSet to expose the FUSE device as a Kubernetes resource to SkyPilot pods.